alexjc/neural-enhance/README.rst

     # Now run any of the examples above using this alias, without the `.py` extension.
     enhance --zoom=1 --model=small images/example.jpg

-**Multiple Images** — To enhance multiple images in a row (faster) from a folder or widlcard specification, make sure to quote the argument to the alias command:
+**Multiple Images** — To enhance multiple images in a row (faster) from a folder or wildcard specification, make sure to quote the argument to the alias command:

 .. code:: bash